Allied HealthApply Now

 The application of advanced principles of cardiopulmonary diagnostics and physiology to the care of critically ill patients.
 The application of above principles to other body systems.

-RPTH 480 Diagnostic Testing and Outpatient Respiratory Care (2 units)
+RPTH 480 Diagnostic/Interventional Procedures and Outpatient Respiratory Care (2 units)

-Fundamental aspects of pulmonary function testing, exercise testing, and metabolic studies, as well as opportunities for Respiratory Therapists in various outpatient settings will be explored.
-Through various diagnostic testing studies, the student will be able to identify changes in the patient’s pulmonary status and assist the healthcare team in the outpatient setting to improve patient’s quality of life.
+Fundamental diagnostic testing in pulmonary function, cardiopulmonary testing, and bronchoscopy procedures, as well as opportunities for Respiratory Care Practitioners in various outpatient settings will be explored.
+Through various diagnostic testing studies, the student will be able to identify changes in the patient’s pulmonary status and assist the healthcare team in the outpatient setting to improve patient’s health status and quality of life.

 RPTH 488 Clinical Clerkship IV (7.5 units)

 Continued supervised experience in the Adult Intensive Care Units.
 Orientation and supervised experience in Neonatal/Pediatric Care Units of a local hospital and other specialty areas.
 Emphasis is on attaining proficiency in skills performed by a Respiratory Care Practitioner in these areas.